sebandx/Data-Structures-Complexity-and-Algorithms/Tuples.md

 fib = (0, 1, 1, 2, 3, 5, 8)
 # Example of unpacking fib[0] and fib[1] to assign values to variables.
-# Repacks remaining values into new tuple for later use.
+# Repacks remaining values into new tuples for later use.
 fib_0, fib_1, fib_n = fib[0], fib[1], fib[2:]
 print(fib_0)
 print(fib_1)